- Rights of the organizer:

-Group: for groups consisting of 3 - 5 subjects of the same breed and variety, produced by the same breeder or owned by the same owner and be registered on the Individual classes catalogue.
+Group: for groups consisting of 3 - 5 subjects of the same breed and variety, produced by the same breeder and be registered on the Individual classes catalogue.

 - Qualifications and titles: The following qualifications could be given in Junior, Intermediate, Open, Working, Champion and Veteran classes,

 *Cannot be judged: this rating is to be given to any dog which does not move, which is lame, which constantly jumps up and down on its handler or tries to get out of the ring, which makes it impossible to assess the gait and the movement or avoids constantly to be examined by the judge and makes it impossible to inspect teeth, anatomy and structure, tail or testicles.
 This rating is also to be given if traces of operations or treatment can be observed which seem to indicate that the exhibitor wanted to deceive the judge.
 The same applies if the judge has ample reason to suspect operations that were intended to correct the original condition or feature (e.g.: eyelid, ear or tail).
 The reason why the dog was rated CANNOT BE JUDGED has to be stated in the judge's report.